 Where to Stay in Beijing, China

-Clean and simple rooms with A/C that surround a pleasant, lush courtyard.
-All rooms come with shared bathrooms.
+Each room comes with shared bathrooms.
 There are multiple toilets and showers and its kept very clean.
-Great location.
-Prices start at $40 a night.
+Great location close to the subway.
+Prices start at $27 a night.
 A + on the Beijing travel guide scale.

 Hotel Cote Cour